President & CEO, GE Power

 Kelly became the Vice President of Human Resources for GE Power on September 1, 2014.
 Her extensive HR background across a wide variety of GE businesses positioned her well to guide our employees through their journey with GE.

 In 1989, Kelly joined GE on the Financial Management Program.
-In 1997, she moved into the Human Resources function and has a held a series of leadership roles in human resources and development in GE’s Corporate, Capital, Healthcare, Global Research, and Transportation divisions.
+In 1997, she moved into the Human Resources function and has held a series of leadership roles in human resources and development in GE’s Corporate, Capital, Healthcare, Global Research, and Transportation divisions.

 Kelly holds a bachelor’s degree from Fairfield University and earned her master’s degree in human resources management and organizational behavior from Northwestern University’s Kellogg School of Management.